-7. REGISTRATION
+2.5 PROGRAMME REGISTRATION

-- 7.1 A student shall be permitted to register for the programme at the time of admission.
-The duration of the PG Programme shall be 4 semesters. - 7.2 A student who registered for the course shall complete the course within a period of 8 continuous semesters from the date of commencement of the programme.
+- 2.5.1 A student shall be permitted to register for the programme at the time of admission. - 2.5.2 A PG student who registered for the programme shall complete the same within a period of 8 continuous semesters from the date of commencement of the programme.